binouze/GoogleUserMessagingPlatform/README.md

             #endif
         }

-        // Better to have this one set before the Initialisation too
-        // so after initialisation it will be called with the current status GoogleUserMessagingPlatform.SetOnStatusChangedListener( MajConsentStatus );
         // Initialize GoogleUserMessagingPlatform
-        GoogleUserMessagingPlatform.Initialize();
-    }

-    private void MajConsentStatus( ConsentStatus status )
-    {
+        GoogleUserMessagingPlatform.Initialize( status => {
             // Maybe you want to show the form directly after the initialisation if status is REQUIRED GoogleUserMessagingPlatform.ShowFormIfRequired();
+        });
     }

     private void ShowConsentFormBeforeAction()